alevann/vm/README.md

 The result of the addition is stored in the first register.

-#### MIN
+#### SUB

-The MIN instructions takes two values and performs a substraction.
+The SUB instructions takes two values and performs a substraction.

 Arguments: (2)
 1. A register